mhogrefe/malachite/docs/index.md

   [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html),
   which places some limits on its usage and redistribution.
-This is because much of Malachite's code is derived from GMP, FLINT, and Arb, which are themselves released under LGPL.
+This is because much of Malachite's code is derived from GMP, MPFR, FLINT, and Arb, which are themselves released under LGPL.
 * Malachite is very much under development, and not yet ready for general use.
 At some point in 2019, when